 The difference between open and closed-cell yoga mats is the amount of air in the material.
 An open-cell mat has more air which provides cushion and allows the mat to absorb moisture to stay grippy.
 A closed-cell mat can get slippery when wet but is much firmer and usually more durable.

-Keep reading to find out more about the pros and cons of each yoga
+Keep reading to find out more about the pros and cons of each type of mat and some recommendations of the best yoga mats in each category.

 - Open-Cell Yoga Mats